coreshop/CoreShop/docs/docs/01_Getting_Started/04_Difference_to_ecommerce_Framework.md

 # CoreShop vs. eCommerce Framework

-The idea behind CoreShop is totally different to the eCommerce framework.
-The eCommerce framework gives you skeleton for building eCommerce applications and heavily depends on you doing all the things.
+CoreShop and the eCommerce framework are designed with different ideologies in mind.
+The eCommerce framework acts as a skeleton for building eCommerce applications, requiring significant custom development.

-CoreShop, on the other hand, comes full-featured with a rich toolset of optional Components which you can use, or not use, for your ecommerce Application.
-In other words: CoreShop is the framework on steroids :)
+CoreShop, in contrast, is a full-featured platform that comes with a rich toolset of optional components.
+You can choose to use these components as needed for your eCommerce application.
+In simpler terms, CoreShop is like an enhanced version of the framework.

-Feature Comparison
+## Feature Comparison

+The table below compares the features of both CoreShop and the eCommerce framework:

 | Feature                       | eCommerce Framework | CoreShop  |
 | ----------------------------- |:-------------------:|:---------:|